Posboss/external_api_documentation/mobile_api/v1/Customer-Create.md

-# Custmoer Create
+# Customer Create
 Creates a new customer in the database with a google device id.
-Alternativly returns the customer if the device has already been recorded.
+Alternatively returns the customer if the device has already been recorded.

 ##Request
 ### End Point